Content Marketing: How Can You Promote Sales on LinkedIn?

 SlideShare: 5 Ways to Speed the Journey from Content to Cash

-• Get executives involved so that others follow their lead in social media.
-In particular, involve the head of sales, marketing, products and the CEO.
+- Get executives involved so that others follow their lead on social media.
+In particular, involve the head of sales, marketing, products, and the CEO.

 This question, “How do you promote sales on LinkedIn?” came from Julie Daniel at Quest Products.
 She heard my recent presentation on social media at the B2B Marketers Group.
 Thanks for your great question, Julie!